desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

     return a
   }

-  error := 0
+  correction := 0
   if n&1 == 1 {
-    error = a
+    correction = a
   }

-  return error + TailRecursiveDoubleHalf(a<<1,n>>1)
+  return correction + TailRecursiveDoubleHalf(a<<1,n>>1)
 }
 ```

 Notice that our recursive call is now the final operation in the function.
 We say that our function is in a *deferred* tail-recursive state.
-This is because after the recursive call returns we have some deferred work to do, namely we need to add the `error` term.
+This is because after the recursive call returns we have some deferred work to do, namely we need to add the `correction` term.

 What we want however is for our function to be in a *strict* tail-recursive state, that is, we want there to be no additional work to be done after the recursive step.